ZhenyingZhu/StudyNotes/ASP.md

 - Razor page: A slim version of MVC.
 Model and Controller code is included in Razor Page itself.
 So it is a Model-View-ViewModel (MVVM) framework.
 If just simple pages with basic writes, use it.
 - MVC: If have a lot of dynamic server views, use it.
 - ASP.NET Core Web app + FE frameworks
-- Razor Class Lib
+- Razor Class Lib (RCL): Razor pages to be reused.
 - ASP.NET Core Web API

 MVC:

 - Model: a data structure
-- View: a web form for input + output (data 2 way binding)
+- View: a web form for input + output. data [2 way binding](https://stackoverflow.com/questions/13504906/what-is-two-way-binding)
 - Controller: how to get the data and represent in View.

 ### Installing Visual Studio